What does this measure?

 How is Erie County doing?

-County-wide, GRP is dependent on the Manufacturing sector, although it has shrunk from 36.9% to 29.3% in recent years.
-While no one sector has captured that difference in GRP, both the Finance and Insurance (9.7%) and Retail Trade (5.4%) sectors have grown by at least 1% since 2010.
+County-wide, GRP is dependent on the Manufacturing sector, although it has shrunk from 37.9% to 28.6% in the past 9 years.
+While no one sector has captured that difference in GRP, the Finance and Insurance (11.9%) sector has grown by at least 3% since 2010.

-Employment totals for Educational, Healthcare, and Social Services has shown steady majority at 19.4% of all employment in 2017.
-While Manufacturing ballooned to over 14% for several years, for the latest data year it sits at 12.57%, the difference between 2010 and 2017 being -0.35%.
+Employment totals for Educational, Healthcare, and Social Services has shown steady majority at 19.1% of all employment in 2018.
+While Manufacturing hovered over 14% for several years, for the latest data year it sits at 12.79%.

-The Public Administration sector, while accounting for only the 5th largest GRP by sector, places as the 3rd highest in earnings breakdown for the County for the total employed population and naturally negative Tax Revenue.
-Likewise, the Educational, Healthcare, and Social Services sectors show that for the latest data year a GRP contribution of 11.69%, but contribute to 20.99% of all earned dollars.
+The Public Administration sector, while accounting for only the 5th largest GRP by sector, places as the 3rd highest in total employee compensation paid out for the County for the total employed population and naturally negative Tax Revenue.
+Likewise, the Educational, Healthcare, and Social Services sectors show that while for the latest data year a GRP contribution of 11.82%, it contributes 2084 of all employee earned dollars.

-Conversely to its GRP contribution, Manufacturing represents only 5.86% in value add to the tax revenue dollars in 2017, whereas the Professional, Scientific, Managment, Administrative, and Waste Management sector is the leading contributor to the County's tax revenues at 24.40% while only representing 13.98% of the GRP in 2017.
+Conversely to its GRP contribution, Manufacturing represents only 5.57% in value add to the tax revenue dollars in 2018, whereas the Real Estate Rental and Leasing sector is the leading contributor to the County's tax revenues at 24.85% while only representing 8.10% of the GRP in 2018.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Business Industry Trends topic are:

 This indicator measures the total percentage of employees in Arts, Enterainment, & Recreation related businesses for the latest data year in all of Erie County.
-Arts and culture bring distinction and visitors toa region, and employment in the sector is a measure of teh sector's financial strength and contribution to the local economy.
+Arts and culture bring distinction and visitors to a region, and employment in the sector is a measure of the sector's financial strength and contribution to the local economy.
 The trend for Arts, Entertainment, & Recreation Employment is down and worse from 2016 to 2017, from 1.7% to 1.6% within the County.